 |PhD by Published Work Project Management||P052540||Apply nowApply for PhD by Published Work Project Management|

 The Graduate School and each of the academic schools at the University of Westminster are committed to doctoral programmes which encourage and make possible excellent research.
 As part of this, we are committed to offering a range of studentships.
-Find out more information on current studentships being offered across the university on our Studentships page.
+Find out about current studentships being offered across the university on our Studentships page.